When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 We performed pressure map testing to visualize pressure buildup under our testers when lying on the Nolah Original Hybrid.
 Across all weight groups, this model distributed weight relatively evenly, reducing pressure points while supporting our testers’ spines.

-However, some of our stomach sleepers weighing more than 130 pounds noted that they experienced more pressure buildup around the midsection, and the resulting change in sleep posture put some strain on the lower back.
+However, some of our stomach sleepers weighing more than 130 pounds noted that they experienced more pressure buildup around the midsection.

 Temperature Control

-The best hybrid mattresses often disperse heat well, and the Nolah Original Hybrid follows this trend.
+The best hybrid mattresses often sleep cool, and the Nolah Original Hybrid follows this trend.

 The bed’s Tencel cover allows air to circulate so that heat can escape.
-The comfort system’s AirFoam material is engineered to conform like memory foam without significantly restricting airflow or being heat sensitive, helping the mattress remain at a more neutral temperature.
+The comfort system’s AirFoam material is engineered to conform like memory foam without significantly restricting airflow, helping the mattress remain at a more neutral temperature.
 Air also circulates through the coil core for additional heat dissipation.

 In our surface temperature readings, we detected very little heat buildup after applying and removing a heat source.
 Team members who lay on the mattress also reported staying at a comfortable temperature throughout the testing process.